 Find out more about our Safe Haven service and how we can help.

-If you know someone who is feeling suicidal or very low especially during the pandemic, tell them there are practical, simple things they can do to look after their mental health:
+If you know someone who is feeling suicidal or very low, tell them there are practical, simple things they can do to look after their mental health:

 - Set some limits on media consumption, including social media, local or national news.